bradyhouse/house/fiddles/node/fiddle-0009-Inheritance/README.markdown

 ### Description

 POC exploring how inheritance works in node.js.
-Note, this example is taken from the _LBJClient_ exampl in Chapter 3 of Jim R. Wilson's book [Node.js the Right Way](http://amzn.com/1937785734).
+Note, this example is taken from the _LBJClient_ example in Chapter 3 of Jim R. Wilson's book [Node.js the Right Way](https://pragprog.com/book/jwnode/node-js-the-right-way).

 ### Published Version Link